fhildeb/lukso-node-guide/2-bios-installation/02-bios-setup.md

 ## 1.2 BIOS Setup

-Understanding and adjusting the BIOS settings can greatly reduce your node's energy consumption.
-The right OS can enhance speed and processing.
+Understanding and adjusting the BIOS settings can significantly reduce your node's energy consumption.
+The correct OS can enhance speed and processing.

-**Please note that your BIOS might have a other layout or settings regarding performance and energy consumption.
-This is completely normal and changes with the CPU you have installed on your device.**
+**Please note that your BIOS might have another layout or settings regarding performance and energy consumption.
+Settings differences are entirely normal and change with the CPU you have installed on your device.**

 ### 1.2.1 Enter BIOS